ivanzakharov/docs/development-guidelines/overview.md

 4. Use founded product record to further logic, otherwise display error: Product with external value '%ExtProductId%' for external code '%ExtCodeId%' not found.
 ```

-- Any external interface should execute same logic, that could be reproduced by the user preliminary.
+- Any integration flow should execute the only logic, that can be reproduced by the user manually.

-  - Thus, no external interface can auto-create setup or masterdata to complete.
-All setup must be done before running the interface.
+- No inbound interface (integration flow) can auto-create setup or masterdata to its proper processing.<br/>All setup must be done before running the interface that could rely on proper setup maded.

-- Using standard or existing frameworks (_Data Management_ etc.) is in priority.
+- Using standard or existing frameworks (_Data Management_ etc.) is the main priority.